Suicide of Kurt Cobain: Suicide note

+"It's better to burn out than to fade away" is a quote from the 1979 Neil Young song "My My, Hey Hey (Out of the Blue)".

 Memorial and cremation

 On April 10, 1994, a public memorial service was held at Seattle Center, where a recording of Courtney Love reading Cobain's suicide note was played.
 Near the end of the vigil, Love arrived, and distributed some of his clothing to fans who remained.
 In the following days, Love consoled and mourned with fans who came to her house.

 Cobain's body was cremated.
 Love divided his ashes; she kept some in a teddy bear and some in an urn.
 She took another portion of his ashes to the Namgyal Buddhist Monastery in Ithaca, New York.
 There, some of his remains were ceremonially blessed by Buddhist monks and mixed into clay, which were used to make tsatsas.
 A final ceremony was arranged for Cobain by his mother on May 31, 1999, that was attended by both Love and Tracy Marander.
 A Buddhist monk chanted while Cobain's daughter, Frances Bean Cobain, scattered his ashes into McLane Creek in Olympia, Washington, the city where he "had found his true artistic muse".